PAIR-code/umap-js/README.md

 #### Parameters

-The UMAP constructor can accept a number of parameters:
+The UMAP constructor can accept a number of parameters via a `UMAPParameters` object:

 | Parameter     | Description                                                           | default                  |
 | ------------- | --------------------------------------------------------------------- | ------------------------ |